SimpleVM/simpleVMIntroWorkshop/part4.md

 ### 5.1 Create a VM based on a Research Environment

 1. Start a new VM.
+Please use again your name without any spaces (e.g. Max Mustermann -> MaxMusterman).
    This time select again the de.NBI default flavor since we do not need that much resources anymore.

 2. In the image section, please click on the *Research Environments* tab